DhruvinP99/FinMod/README.md

 -Dependencies
 -How to Run

-Project Structure
+Project Structure:
 data/: Folder for storing raw and processed stock data.
 README.md: Project overview and instructions.

-Data Collection
+Data Collection:
 Historical stock price data is retrieved from Yahoo Finance using the yfinance library.

 Key features include:
 Date
 Open, High, Low, Close prices
 Volume
 The data is split into training and test sets for model evaluation.

-Model Architecture
+Model Architecture:
 The model uses an LSTM neural network, well-suited for time series prediction due to its ability to capture long-term dependencies in data.
 Key layers in the model:

 LSTM layer(s): Capture sequential patterns in stock prices.
 Dense layer: Provides final predictions.
 Training Process
 The model trains for a specified number of epochs, with loss calculated at each epoch.
 Early stopping criteria are disabled to ensure the model trains fully for 100 epochs.

 Key parameters include:
 Epochs: 100
 Loss Function: Mean Squared Error
 Optimizer: Adam